 FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

-Are you looking for baby bootie knitting patterns?
+Are you looking for a baby bootie knitting pattern?

 I tend to use the same basic pattern for any booties I make, varying the knitting stitch patterns that I use for the base, top or instep of the bootees.
 No two pairs are ever the same, as I am not a big fan of doing the same pattern twice!